carseys/drought-predicting/README.md

 Note: for size issues, the raw data from Kaggle will not be copied to this repo.
 Latest download of data from above Kaggle link 4 March 2025.

+#### Background / Motivation

+Documentation on scores by US Drought Monitoring can be found [here](https://droughtmonitor.unl.edu/About/AbouttheData/DSCI.aspx).

 #### Use
+* Verify you have the packages listed in requirements.txt
 * For importing data to python, use data_import.py.
 Example code for use:
 ```
 from data_import import *